Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Working Effectively in the Hybrid & AI Workplace

 Hybrid work and AI tools have changed how GCCs operate.
-This programme helps teams use collaboration tools, AI assistance, and async communication effectively.

 • Hybrid collaboration norms and visibility practices